Find Trade Colleges

 Women make up 12% of the precision metal working majors at the school.

-Arclabs came in at #7 in this year’s edition of the Most Popular Precision Metal Working Basic Certificate Trade Schools in South Carolina ranking.
-Located in the suburb of Piedmont, Arclabs is a private for-profit school with a fairly small student population.
+Arclabs landed the #7 spot in the 2023 rankings for the most popular basic certificate precision metal working programs.
+Located in the large suburb of Piedmont, Arclabs is a private for-profit school with a fairly small student population.

 Of the 36 students majoring in precision metal working at Arclabs, 92% are male and 8% are female.